joyson04/Devops-install-scripts/README.md

 ### Step-by-Step Process:

-Create Service Account, Role & Assign that role, And create a secret for Service Account and geenrate a Token
+Create Service Account, Role & Assign that role, And create a secret for Service Account and generate a Token

     kubectl create namespace devops-tools